logiccomp/lsl/README.md

 ## LSL todo

+* define-contract should check to make sure is actually contract...
 * check binding specs (esp. for `contract` nonterminal)
 * cyclic
 * annotate should use lift to generate contract definition for reuse